Updated March 5, 2021

 - Immediately following the COVID-19 test, patients are required to self-isolate until the date of your procedure.

-If you are unable to self-isolate for at least seven (7) days, your surgery will need to be rescheduled.
+If you are unable to self-isolate, your surgery will need to be rescheduled.

 After your test